sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning & Problem Solving

 **Today's Progress:** CS50 continued: watched shorts with explanations of Dynamic Memory Allocation, File Pointers and Hexadecimal system.
 Started looking into Pset4.

+### Day 24: September 15, 2018
+#### :mortar_board: Learning & Problem Solving

+**Today's Progress:** Trying to figure out answers for questions in Pset4.
+Learning about what files are really composed of and understanding how a copy of a file is made (confusing as of now) .

+### Day 25: September 16, 2018
+#### :mortar_board: Learning & Problem Solving

+**Today's Progress:** Answered the remaining questions I had for the first part of the problem now onto making a program that will allow me to figure out "Whodunit" by revealing a hidden message in a BMP.